Flipkart/Swifty/README.md

 And that's it!
 Everything comes together, and all your ```WebService``` requests go through your ```Swifty's``` customised pipeline of ```Constraints``` and ```Interceptors```, when you call ```.load()``` on them.

+## API Documentation

+The full documentation for Swifty is [available here.](https://flipkart.github.io/Swifty)

 ## Installation